Cost Guides / By Serena Solomon / July 11, 2017

 Building permits are handled by the building department of each individual town within Westchester County.
 “Individual” is the key word here because methods of calculations can change dramatically.

-In Rye, the most of the expensive area in upstate New York—the median price for a home is $1,380,000—it’s no surprise that building permits are calculated based on the cost of a renovation.
+In Rye, the most of the expensive area in Southern Westchester—the median price for a home is $1,380,000—it’s no surprise that building permits are calculated based on the cost of a renovation.
 For every $1,000 in your kitchen remodel budget, that’s an additional $17 for your building permits.
 That average $64,000 kitchen overhaul will cost at least $1,088 in permits.
 If plumbing and electrical permits are required, that’s an additional $200 a pop (for a less extensive renovation, these permits may not be necessary).

 In the township of Peekskill, building permit costs are at the end of a minor mathematical equation.
 Multiply the square footage of your project by $150.
 Then, multiply that figure by 0.10.
 For a 200-square-foot kitchen, that’s $3,000.
 So take a moment to look at how the building department of your township calculates permits.